JamesCalingo/JamesCalingo/README.md

 I'm James - a web/software developer.

-I've been on this journey with code for about two years now, and I'm always fascinated by how deep everything is and how much there is to learn.
+I've been on this journey with code for some time now, and I'm always fascinated by how deep everything is and how much there is to learn.

 Currently, I mostly work in JavaScript with a focus on React, but I've dabbled with TypeScript a bit and have other languages and frameworks on my radar that I'd love to learn.
+Currently, my top priority in this respect is Python, with Go also in there a bit.

 You can see my work at https://jamescalingo.dev, or read some of my thoughts at https://jamescalingo.com.